Chemical Reaction Networks in a Laplacian Framework: Laplacians

 -0.3in Later on, it will be of considerable importance that the vectors $\{\bar\gamma_1,\cdots, \bar\gamma_k\}$ have disjoint support (as opposed to the vectors $\{\gamma_1,\cdots, \gamma_k\}$) and so form an orthogonal basis of the left kernel.
 We note in passing that these null vectors form a basis for the space of stationary distributions in Markov chains \cite{kummel, lyons} and are related to the maximal spanning forests \cite{chebotarev2002}.

--0.1in \begin{defn} For directed graphs, we distinguish \emph{weakly connected components} -- a maximal group of vertices for which there is an \emph{undirected} path between every pair of vertices -- from \emph{strongly connected components} (SC's) -- a maximal group of vertices for which there a \emph{directed} path between every pair of vertices. \end{defn}
+-0.1in \begin{defn} For directed graphs, we distinguish \emph{weakly connected components} -- a maximal set of vertices for which there is an \emph{undirected} path between every pair of vertices -- from \emph{strongly connected components} (SC's) -- a maximal group of vertices for which there is a \emph{directed} path between every pair of vertices. \end{defn}

--0.2in \begin{defn} A graph $G$ is componentwise strongly connected (abbreviated to CSC) if every weak component is a strong component.
-Equivalently, every vertex is in a cabal. \end{defn}
+-0.2in \begin{defn} A graph $G$ is componentwise strongly connected (abbreviated to CSC) if every weak component is a strong component. \end{defn}